ohitsdaniel/ShapeBuilder/README.md

 ```

 ### BuiltShape / BuiltInsettableShape
-Additionally, this library provides the `BuiltShape` and `BuiltInsettableShape` protocols.
-Both protocols share similarities with SwiftUI's `View` protocol.
+Additionally, this library provides the `BuiltShape` and `BuiltInsettableShape` protocols which shares similiarities with SwiftUI's `View` protocol.
 They define a get-only `shape` computed property which is marked with a `@ShapeBuilder`/`@InsettableShapeBuilder` annotation.

 This allows you to define `BuiltShape`s which themselves are shapes and take the form of the shape property.